DB-Vincent/guest-lecture-2/README.md

 demo-app-d9f6d5bd5-zrpl6   0/1     PodInitializing   0          4s
 ```

 At first, these pods will be in the "PodsInitializing" status; this means that Kubernetes is starting up our initContainer and is executing the commands we defined.
 After some time, we should see the status change to "Init:0/1" and eventually to "Running".
-Once that's the case, you can start up our temporary busybox Pod again and execute the `wget` command a couple of times.
+Once that's the case, you can start up our temporary busybox Pod again and execute the `wget -q -O- <service_ip>` command a couple of times.
 You should now see that the requests get distributed across our 3 pods.

 ## Step 5: automatically scale a Deployment